xlu29466/TCI/Readme.txt

 		./TCI  -p PmatrixFilePathname -f AmatrixFilePathname -d EmatrixFilePathname -g populationDriverFilePathname -o outputFileDirectoryName [-s startingRow -e endingRow]

-		TCI takes 3 input matrices as described above plus the population-wide driver information.
+		TCI takes 3 input matrices as described above plus the population-wide driver information (-g).
 If no addition optional argument (-s and -e) provided, it iterates through each tumor (rows in 3 matrices) as a test case and use the rest of the matrix as training cases to perform a tumor-specific causal inference.
 		For each phenotype that present in a tumor, e.g., a DEG event indicated by a "1" in E matrix, TCI tries to